JamesBell15/Course-Work-Budget-Nuclear-Throne/README.md

 once in the "game" (sim?) number keys to change weapon, wasd to move and esc to get menu options

 made as a part of my A level cs course work, It aims to generate random traverable terrain in OOP style.
 On top of the world generation a vector simulation is used to simulate acceleration and reflection of various objects.

+Written in my second year of college (2018)